Rosselkhoznadzor: Ensuring Veterinary and Phytosanitary Safety

 Financial Indicators

-As a government-funded federal service, Rosselkhoznadzor operates with a budget allocated from the federal treasury.
-While specific financial figures are confidential, the organization is pivotal in managing billions of dollars in agricultural imports and exports for Russia annually.
+Being a government-funded entity, Rosselkhoznadzor operates with a budget from the federal treasury.
+While specific financial figures are confidential, the agency plays a key role in managing billions of dollars in agricultural imports and exports for Russia each year.

 Important Events

-Recently, Rosselkhoznadzor highlighted the risks of unregulated animal movement within the EU, linked to disease outbreaks, emphasizing the necessity for stringent veterinary and phytosanitary controls.
-Additionally, the agency reported that in 2024, 106.4 thousand tons of Belarusian butter were exported to Russia.
-It has also announced restrictions on certain dairy product imports to safeguard the domestic market.
+Recently, Rosselkhoznadzor has focused on the risks associated with unregulated animal movement within the EU, which have been linked to disease outbreaks.
+This has underscored the need for strict veterinary and phytosanitary controls.
+In 2024, Rosselkhoznadzor facilitated the export of 106.4 thousand tons of Belarusian butter to Russia and imposed restrictions on certain dairy imports to protect the domestic market.
+Additionally, due to outbreaks of sheep and goat pox in Bulgaria and Romania, temporary import restrictions have been applied.

 Company Plans